 An application can send write requests to read replicas, but these write requests get internally redirected to the source of truth.
 This is because the read replicas are aware of the topology of the cluster.

 Since read replicas are a Raft replication level extension, the schema changes will transparently apply to these replicas.
-There is no need to
+There is no need to execute DDL operations separately on the read replica cluster.

 Read replicas vs eventual consistency